hashicorp/terraform/website/docs/configuration/modules.html.md

 }
 ```

-Due to the association between resources and provider configurations being
+Since the association between resources and provider configurations is
 static, module calls using `for_each` or `count` cannot pass different
 provider configurations to different instances.
 If you need different
 instances of your module to use different provider configurations then you